The Disclosure and Barring Service (DBS) checks the criminal records background of people who wish to work with children and vulnerable groups.

 Criminal Record Self-disclosure

-You also need to do your online DBS application and have your ID verified as soon as possible, to allow maximum time for our clearance procedure.
-You cannot be DBS-cleared (and, therefore, complete this Admissions check requirement) until we have seen your DBS certificate at the end of the process, so it is important that you submit your online DBS application as early as possible.
+You also need to do your online DBS application and have your ID verified as soon as possible to allow maximum time for our clearance procedure.
+You cannot be DBS-cleared and complete this admissions check requirement until we have seen your DBS certificate at the end of the process.
+Therefore, it is important that you submit your online DBS application as early as possible.

 Overseas Police Checks